 Friday of the First Week of Advent - Matthew 9:27-31

 The principal characters in this Gospel are Jesus and two blind men.
-As Jesus was walking along, two blind men begin to follow him.
+As Jesus was walking along, these two blind men began to follow him.
 They must have heard of the wonders and healings that Jesus had done.
-The men continually cried out, begging Jesus to have pity on them.
-Eventually Jesus stopped and asked them if they truly believed that He had the power to heal them?
+As the men followed Him, they continually cried out, begging Jesus to have pity on them.
+Eventually Jesus stopped and asked them if they truly believed that He had the power to heal them.
 They simply answered: “Yes, Lord.”
 In response, Jesus reached out, touched their eyes and said: “May this be done according to your faith.”
-Instantly their sight was restored!
-They could see clearly.
+Instantly their sight was restored; they could see clearly.

-What is the healing that we wish to ask Jesus for?
+What is the healing that we wish to ask of Jesus?
 Do we cry out to Him?
 Do we follow Him?
-Do we truly believe that Jesus has the power and the desire to heal us?
+Do we truly believe that Jesus has the power (and desire) to heal us?
 Do we trust that Jesus will answer our prayer?
 Have you ever cried out to Jesus but He didn’t seem to hear you?
-If/when this happens, how will you respond?
-Will you turn and walk away from Jesus?
-Or will you continue to cry out, trust and follow Him?
+If/when this happens, what is our response?
+Do we turn and walk away from Jesus?
+Or do we continue to cry out, trust, and follow Him?